typetools/checker-framework/checker/tests/README.md

 How to run just one test for the Checker Framework
 ==================================================

-To run a subset of the JUnit tests, use Gradle's --tests command-line argument, from a project directory such as checker/, dataflow/, or framework/:
+To run a subset of the JUnit tests, use Gradle's `--tests` command-line argument, from a project directory such as `checker/`, `dataflow/`, or `framework/`:

 ```sh
   cd $CHECKERFRAMEWORK/checker